Sorong: Administrative districts

+Demographics

+The city had a population of 190,625 at the 2010 Census and 284,410 at the 2020 Census; the official estimate (as at mid 2023) was 294,978 (comprising 154,543 males and 140,435 females).
+In mid 2022, 47.34% of the city population were Protestant, 44.82% were Muslim, and 7.55% Catholic, with minorities of Buddhists and Hindus.

 Climate

 Sorong experiences a tropical rainforest climate (Köppen Af), as there is no real dry season throughout the year.
 The wettest month is June, with a total rainfall of 373 mm, while the driest month is February, with a total rainfall of 180 mm.
 The excessive rainfall is caused by the monsoon.
 The temperature variation remains constant throughout the year.
 The temperature difference between the hottest month and the coolest month is 1.2 C-change.
 The hottest month is November, with an average temperature of 27.8 C, while the coolest month is July, with an average temperature of 26.6 C.

-Container port
+Economy

-A container port is to be built in Sorong with an annual container-handling capacity of 500,000 twenty-foot equivalent units (TEUs) and cost Rp.800 billion (US$93.6 million).
-Construction began in early 2012 and was expected to be complete in mid-2013, but was delayed.
+A container port was built in Sorong with an annual container-handling capacity of 500,000 twenty-foot equivalent units (TEUs) at a cost of Rp.800 billion (US$93.6 million).
+Construction began in early 2012 and was intended to be completed in mid-2013, but was delayed and was inaugurated on 20 September 2021.

+The state-owned oil company Pertamina operates a dockyard in Sorong.
+The city is served by Domine Eduard Osok Airport.